BORO Doughnut: DE in Middlesbrough

 7 comments

-Catherine Weetman over 1 year ago
+Catherine Weetman about 2 years ago

 Excellent article @Emi Imai - and it was good to meet you this week at CEC Tees Valley :-) Your article bringa some of the many challenges to the surface, I guess the one that worries me most is the lack of commitment from local policymakers... are they signing up to One Planet Living and Green Strategy, Climate Emergency etc just to tick a box?
 Probably :-(